Jonny Lang: Family

 Lang married former Kids Incorporated cast member Haylie Johnson on June 8, 2001, making him the brother-in-law of actress Ashley Johnson.
 Lang and his wife share the same birthday, although she is one year older.
 They live in Los Angeles and have five children.

 Lang has two older sisters, Stephanie and Heidi Jo.
-He also has one younger sister, Jessica ("Jesse"), who was a contestant on season 8 of American Idol.
+He has one younger sister, Jessica "Jesse" Langseth, who was a contestant on season 8 of American Idol.